juanarean/the-joke-project/README.md

 ### Front-end
 Given it's a simple example I decided to use just the App.vue component and I created a [service](https://github.com/juanarean/the-joke-project/blob/main/front-end/vue-app/src/services/service.ts) to handle the data fetching so the App component is a bit cleaner and it only cares about components behaviour.

->I always try to work with Typescript if posible, I prefer to have all the data typed and checked.
+>I always try to work with Typescript if possible, I prefer to have all the data typed and checked.

-I had some minor issue to handle custom sorting with the `DataTable` from the primevue library but I just needed to dig deeper on the docs to find the [DataTableSortEvent](https://primevue.org/datatable/#api.datatable.events.DataTableSortEvent), after that the rest was ppretty straight forward.
+I had some minor issue to handle custom sorting with the `DataTable` from the primevue library but I just needed to dig deeper on the docs to find the [DataTableSortEvent](https://primevue.org/datatable/#api.datatable.events.DataTableSortEvent), after that the rest was pretty straight forward.
-Theres is way to auto import all the primevue components and then the treeshake disposes the unused ones but I only use a few so I imported manually in the [main.ts](https://github.com/juanarean/the-joke-project/blob/main/front-end/vue-app/src/main.ts).
+There is way to auto import all the primevue components and then the treeshake disposes the unused ones but I only use a few so I imported manually in the [main.ts](https://github.com/juanarean/the-joke-project/blob/main/front-end/vue-app/src/main.ts).

+For the filter I added a debounce time to avoid calling the Back-end on every letter, I use the @vueuse/core library for that which has a function called `useDebounceFn` for this implementation.

 ## Things To Improve
 > A list of things that I would like to add with more time.